 Yes, as long as they contain exclusively an IP address.

-Where are the extracted geolocations stored?¶
+Where is the extracted geo-information stored?¶

-appended to it.
+describing the stored information.
 That is, if the original field was called

-ip_address, the extracted geolocation will be
+ip_address, the extracted

 Which geo-points format does Graylog use to store geolocation information?¶